joeromero/docs/content/cartodb_ui/cartodb_ui.md

 CartoDB features a geospatial database.
 That is a database which is capable of storing geospatial information.
 So when you are importing data into CartoDB, you are just importing data into a standard database.
 The underneath technology for the database is PostgreSQL with the geospatial extension PostGIS.
 Don't worry, you don't need to know about SQL, PostgreSQL or PostGIS.
 Just remember (or tell your technical people, in case you need) that CartoDB if fully compatible with these technologies.

 (Oh, and learning some SQL is easy, fun, and lets you create some amazing things.
-But while you learn, you can use our visual tools, which don't make it necessary for you to have any prior technical knowledge)
+But while you learn, you can use our visual tools, which doesn't make it necessary for you to have any prior technical knowledge)

-[SCREENSHOT TODO: New Table modal window]
+[SCREENSHOT TO DO: New Table modal window]

 Importing your data is dead easy, and you have several ways of doing it.
 Pick your favourite!